 Grab the tasty dish at 85 Redhill Lane, #01-66, Redhill Lane Block 85 Food Centre, Singapore, 150085.

 Yan Fried Bee Hoon and Chicken Wings

-The stall is truly popular for its chicken wings that even Prime Minister Lee Hsein Loong queues in to have a bite.
+The stall is truly popular for its chicken wings, and even Prime Minister Lee Hsien Loong queues in to have a bite.